Bardahl: 1960s

 In the early 1960s York Research Corporation, an independent commercial testing laboratory of Glenbrook, Connecticut conducted controlled testing on Bardahl.
 As the result of those tests, York President Warren C. Hyer was featured in regional and national Bardahl television advertisements touting the benefits of Bardahl as an oil additive.
 For many years the York Research company seal could be found on all cans of Bardahl.

 Miss Bardahl

 The company remains prominent as a result of its sponsorship of motor sports competitors.
-The Miss Bardahl Hydroplane was a six-time National Champion and five-time Gold Cup winner, racing in the United States from 1957 to 1969.
+The Miss Bardahl Hydroplane U-40 was a six-time National Champion and five-time Gold Cup winner, racing in the United States from 1957 to 1969.
+There was another Miss Bardahl that was used for the 1957 season (U-4) that was turned into the Miss Burien hydroplane in 1958.

 Ole was inducted into the Motorsports Hall of Fame of America in 2014.

-Today
+21st century

-Bardahl can be found in more than 90 countries.
-The Bardahl product line includes 250 products, including engine oils, motor oil and fuel additives, and specialty lubricants.
-The company has expanded to foreign markets, opening plants in countries such as France, Belgium, Italy, Argentina, México, Brazil and Singapore.
+In the early 21st century, Bardahl products were found in many countries.
+At this time, the Bardahl product line included over 250 products, including engine oils, motor oil and fuel additives, and specialty lubricants.
+The company had expanded to foreign markets, opening plants in countries such as France, Belgium, Italy, Argentina, Brazil and Singapore.